Solving your drum pumps dilemma with a compressed air operated drum pump

 Compressed air drum pumps can have several limitations:

 - They are designed or constructed for a specific fluid, and thus might not discharge another fluid due to differences in viscosity or a chemical incompatibility

 - They can’t pump liquids with large particulates, such as slurries

 Clearly, we’re all for chemical drum pumps like the compressed air pump due to its ability to safely transfer chemicals and hazardous liquids.
 However, it is important to know what types of fluids your compressed air pump is suited for before you invest.

-Whether compressed air barrel pumps or tote pumps, there is a right option for your drum transfer.
-Give us a call to discuss the different chemical drum pumps available on 1-800-367-4180 (toll-free).
+Whether compressed air barrel or tote pumps, there is a right option for your drum transfer.
+Give us a call to discuss the different drum pumps available on 1-800-367-4180 (toll-free).
 We are your chemical pumps supplier in Canada and we’re here to help you choose, install, maintain, and monitor a variety of equipment.
 And to answer questions about things you’ve previously tried gone wrong.